 |Beans||Moisture, admixture, bruchid and stains

-(1 sample per month September, November and January)
+(1 sample per month September through to January, March and May)

 These reports are then used by the facility to monitor how they are testing compared to the reference methods and the other participating facilities.

 For further information and prices please get in touch with email@example.com

 Our aim is to deliver the most efficient supply chain in the industry.
 With our Operations team, organised into Product Planners, Farm Service Coordinators, Customer Service Coordinators, and Transport Service Coordinators, our objective is to optimise costs and service from farm gate to end-user.
 We have seen reductions in both farm and mill turnaround times, and significant service improvements at mills.

 We manage a dedicated fleet of 36 Openfield vehicles operating from strategic sites around the country.
 In anticipation of a busy harvest, we have an additional 20 vehicles on-hand to support our sub-contracted hauliers.